 3. Get Involved in Other Activities

-For most introverts in college, it is a good idea to get yourself involved in other activities during your free time.
+For most introverts in college, it is a good idea to get involved in other activities during their free time.
 Starting with figuring out and managing your schedule and then finding out your niche can be extremely helpful.
 For those who can’t seamlessly transition into a conversation, it helps find a relaxing space of your own.
 If you’ve got the bandwidth for it, running part-time at the same time as you are in college can be a healthy option.